martinDengis/info8004/sam-meta.md

 ???

-- Draw on the board
+- Mask is basically another image: so we encode then add to the existing image embedding
 - The multi-modal prompt encoder is what makes SAM so flexible.
 By converting different types of prompts into a common embedding space, the model can adapt to various input modalities.

 ---